harttraveller/RDS/README.md

 # RDS
-Reddit Data Scraper [RDS]: A program to scrape historical data from reddit.
+Reddit Data Scraper [RDS]: A program to scrape historical data from reddit. *Quick note: I will need to refactor the code at some point, it's not as good as it could be ATM*

 ### Description